roddhjav/apparmor.d/docs/development/internal.md

 - `include <abstractions/app-launcher-user>`
 - `include <abstractions/app-launcher-root>`

-Allow every installed program to be started from the current program with or without profile.
+Allow every installed program to be started from the current program with or without a profile.
 This is a very permissive rule and should be avoided if possible.
-They are however legitimately needed for program launcher.
+They are however legitimately needed for program launchers.

 ### **`child-open`**